 Named Playback’s Digital Producer of the Year in 2015, the company’s groundbreaking digital and technology arm, Smokebomb Entertainment, creates convergent experiences for television and original digital content including branded entertainment.
 Combining world-class storytelling, integrated second-screen experiences and innovative social campaigns, Smokebomb builds compelling storyworlds for millennials.
 Smokebomb’s landmarks include creating the first digital short-form scripted series in Canada to migrate to prime-time television, Backpackers, for top-five U.S. network The CW; and launching the world’s first scripted mobile App series, Totally Amp’d.
 Smokebomb recently developed a convergent virtual reality experience for Slasher for Google Cardboard, Samsung Gear and Oculus Rift.

 Shaftesbury Sales Company manages global sales and distribution for the company’s extensive library of content as well as third-party acquired programming, and attends all major TV markets and conferences including MIPCOM, MIPJunior, MIPDoc, MIPTV, MIP Digital Fronts, NATPE, STREAM, the Banff World Media Festival and Kidscreen.

-In June 2014, Shaftesbury and Smokebomb launched shift2, an innovative agency that helps brands explore their millennial voice using scripted series and social media to drive measurable results.
+In June 2014, Shaftesbury partnered with Youth Culture to launch shift2, a branded entertainment agency that drives profitable engagement with millennials using scripted series, turning brands into executive producers.
 With 82 million views and counting on the company’s KindaTV channel, which is the largest scripted YouTube channel for millennials in Canada, branded entertainment projects include the hit U by Kotex®-funded drama series Carmilla and mystery series V Morgan Is Dead, brought to life by RBC.